LC-Linkous/nanoVNA_python/README.md

 This section is sorted by the tinySA (Ultra) commands, and includes:
 * A brief description of what the command does
 * What the original usage looked like
-* The tinySA_python function call, or calls if multiple options exist
+* The nanoVNA_python function call, or calls if multiple options exist
 * Example return, or example format of return
 * Any additional notes about the usage